 It is typical of vertical farmers to grow plants without the use of soil.
 This is because plants are stacked vertically, and soil is heavy and can weigh down the system.
 Instead, farmers opt for the use of air and water to create a suitable artificial environment to support plant growth.

 As vertical farming takes place indoors, it uses CEA (Controlled Environment Agriculture) technology to protect plants and maintain an optimal growing environment around the year.
 This includes placing vertical grow lights of different colours to ensure plants get enough light, temperature regulators to ensure the farm climate is optimal, and various sensors for the continual monitoring of growth.

-Traditional farming is a primitive style of agriculture that involves open spaces, traditional tools, and natural resources such as sunshine and rain.
+Traditional farming is agriculture that involves open spaces, traditional tools, and natural resources such as sunshine and rain.
 It may also involve using organic fertilisers or chemicals such as pesticides and herbicides to encourage plant growth and ensure good plant health.

 Popular traditional farming techniques include crop rotation, in which farms are divided into two or more fields, and the crops on each one are rotated.
 Other techniques include inter-cropping and mixed cropping, in which different crop varieties are planted in an alternating or mixed fashion.

 Vertical Farming vs. Traditional Farming